 Owners say that Atwood’s book displays beautifully in any home, adding that its message is highly practical and has helped many decor enthusiasts decorate beyond the basics.

-Best for Female Empowerment: In the Company of Women: Inspiration & Advice by Makers, Artists & Entrepreneurs
+Best for Female Empowerment: In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs

 Grace Bonney, who founded the website Design*Sponge, explores female empowerment through the lens of entrepreneurship and artistry in “In the Company of Women.”
 This book should be on every woman’s (and man’s) coffee table this year; it’s an important and fascinating reminder of what incredible women can accomplish.
 The cover displays photographs of 12 inspiring women, which sets it apart from most of our other choices on this list.
 Each page features a stunning portrait of a woman who embodies creativity and ownership, along with a short interview exploring their path to success.

 “In the Company of Women” is an awe-inspiring coffee table book for any home, and will inspire and motivate you every time you leaf through it.
 Fans of the book say it’s a hit in their home, noting that it’s launched many deep, insightful conversations with friends and family.
 This book is a great choice for decorators who are looking for a coffee table book with substance.